Can a Dog’s Diet Affect Behaviour?

 Conclusion.

-Changing your dog’s diet won’t necessarily cure any behaviour issues he might be having; but a suitable adjustment to the type of food he is eating – alongside training sessions – may well produce more marked improvements than each isolated approach.
+While canine diet can impact on behaviour, changing your dog’s diet won’t necessarily cure any current, or serious behaviour issues.
+However, a suitable adjustment to the type of food he is eating – alongside training sessions – may well produce more marked improvements than each isolated approach.